fleetdm/fleet/handbook/business-operations/README.md

 > **_Note:_** _Some Fleet team members are contractors and others are employees.
 The distinction between "contractor" and "employee" varies in different geographies, and the appropriate contract for any given team member and the place where they work is determined during the hiring process._

-1. Once an applicant accepts an offer in writing, Mike McNeil replies to the candidate.
+1. Once the new team member replies and accepts their offer in writing, Mike or Zach replies to the candidate.
-2. Mike McNeil creates a [hiring issue](https://github.com/fleetdm/confidential/blob/main/.github/ISSUE_TEMPLATE/hiring.md) for the new team member in the [fleetdm/confidential](https://github.com/fleetdm/confidential/issues) repo.
-People Ops will use this issue to keep track of the hiring tasks for the new team member.
+2. Whoever replies [creates a hiring issue](https://github.com/fleetdm/confidential/issues/new/choose) for the new team member.
+This will inform the Business Operations team to get involved.
+They will use this issue to keep track of the hiring tasks for the new team member.
-3. Mike McNeil reaches out to the new team member via email to get any information they will need to prepare an agreement and add them to our payroll system.
+3. Business Operations on-call reaches out to the new team member via email to get any information they will need to prepare an agreement and add them to our payroll system.
-   - **US team members**: Mike McNeil will send the new team member's agreement through [DocuSign](https://www.docusign.com/).
+   - **US team members**: CEO will send the new team member's agreement through [DocuSign](https://www.docusign.com/).
   After signing and storing an in the correct Google Drive folder, Mike McNeil will invite the new team member to onboard in [Gusto](https://www.gusto.com/).
 Mike McNeil will reach out to them if the new team member is a W-2 employee and schedule an I-9 verification meeting.
    >*If we're hiring in a new state, we'll have to register for state taxes and unemployment.
 Gusto usually handles this process.*
    - **For international team members:** Mike McNeil enters the new team member's information into [Pilot](https://pilot.co/) to kick off their hiring process.
 Pilot creates an agreement for the new team member, and People Ops reviews it to make sure everything looks correct.
 After Mike McNeil confirms the information about the new hire, Pilot invites the new team member to enter the rest of their information and informs Mike McNeil via email when a new Fleetie signs their agreement.